g-plane/malva/docs/src/config/attr-value-quotes.md

 Control whether should add quotes to attribute value in selector or not if it's not quoted.

-Possible options:
+Possible values:

 - `"always"`: Always add quotes.
 - `"ignore"`: Don't add quotes to those that're not quoted.
 For quoted value, quotes won't be removed.

-Default option is `"always"`.
+Default value is `"always"`.

 ## Example for `"always"`